bearlikelion/twig-timetools/Readme.md

-# Twig Json Tools
+# Twig Time Tools

-A simple twig extension to provide json encode and decode filters and functions for Twig.
+A simple twig extension to provide a filter for *ago* to convert timestamps to readable X minutes ago.

 **Requirements:**